 Instructions

-- In a medium to large size mixing bowl, or the bowl of your stand mixer, whisk together the eggs, egg yolks, sugar, canned pineapple juice (or canned crushed pineapple puree) and cornstarch.
+- In a medium to large size mixing bowl or the bowl of your stand mixer, whisk together the 2 large eggs, 2 large egg yolks, ¾ cup sugar, canned pineapple juice (or canned ½ cup crushed pineapple puree), and 2 tablespoon cornstarch.
 Whisk until the cornstarch is completely dissolved and the ingredients are thoroughly combined.

 - Transfer the curd mixture to a saucepan (heavy bottom saucepans work best to distribute the heat evenly and not burn the curd).
 Heat the curd over medium high heat and use a spatula to scrape the sides and bottom, stirring constantly while cooking.
 It will take about 7-10 minutes for the curd to thicken, enough so that it clings to your spatula or spoon. *It will be a slightly thinner consistency than pudding.

-- Remove the saucepan from heat and stir in the butter, in two 2 tablespoon portions of the butter.
-Add the first immediately and stir until it is melted, then add the second portion of butter and stir again until well combined and creamy.
+- Remove the saucepan from heat and stir in the 4 tablespoon unsalted butter in two 2-tablespoon portions.
+Add the first portion immediately and stir until it is melted, then add the second portion of butter and stir again until well combined and creamy.

 - Once combined, strain the curd through a fine mesh sieve (if desired, I opted for leaving some texture in mine) into a small bowl.